-- Monitoring costs related to the incident; - Maintaining accounting, procurement, and personnel time records; and
+■ Monitoring costs related to the incident.

-■ Conducting cost analyses.
+- Maintaining accounting, procurement, and personnel time records. - Conducting cost analyses.

-5.5.3 EOC/Incident ICS Interface
+5.5.5 EOC/Incident ICS Interface

-The ICS in the EOC reflects the ICS in the field, with the exception that the IC position may be replaced with an Director of Emergency Management in the EOC.
+The ICS in the EOC reflects the ICS in the field, with the exception that the Incident Commander position may be replaced with an Director of Emergency Management in the EOC.
 The title Incident Commander is generally reserved for the person with overall responsibility for the response to a particular incident and is usually located on scene.
 The Director of Emergency Management, on the other hand, may be responsible for coordinating and facilitating ICs of multiple incidents.
-That said, due to the size or length of an operation, an IC may elect to work directly out of the County EOC or even the Area Command Posts (ACP) on Lopez and Orcas.
+That said, due to the size or length of an operation, an Incident Commander may elect to work directly out of the County EOC or even the Area Command Posts (ACP) on Lopez and Orcas.

 Example: An earthquake results in a countywide power outage, a large fire in downtown Friday Harbor, and a school collapse on Orcas Island.
-Each incident requires an IC.
-The ICs from the fire and building collapse run their respective incidents from the scene.
-The IC for the power outage is a manager from the power company and elects to attend the County EOC, where they feel they can get a better islandwide oversight of what is going on.
+Each incident requires an Incident Commander.
+The Incident Commanders from the fire and building collapse run their respective incidents from the scene.
+The Incident Commander for the power outage is a manager from the power company and elects to attend the County EOC, where they feel they can get a better island-wide oversight of what is going on.
 Realizing that the three incidents will be drawing from the same resources, the Director of Emergency Management, using input from relevant agency representatives in the EOC Operations Section, coordinates and prioritizes resource allocation.

-The generic ICS for San Juan County EOC is set out in the following organizational chart.
-This is a guideline only.
 Depending on the incident, some of the sections shown may not be activated; other sections may be expanded into multiple units beyond that described, depending on need.

-5.5.4 Unified Command
+5.5.6 Unified Command

 In some incidents, several organizations may share response authority.
 ICS has the advantage of combining different local, county, regional, state, and Federal agencies into the same organizational system, maximizing coordination of response activities, and avoiding duplication of efforts.
-A structure called Unified Command (UC) allows the IC position to be shared among several agencies and organizations that maintain jurisdiction.
+A structure called Unified Command (UC) allows the Incident Commander position to be shared among several agencies and organizations that maintain jurisdiction.
 UC members retain their original authority but work to resolve issues in a cooperative fashion to enable a more efficient response and recovery.

 In a large incident involving multiple jurisdictions and/or regional, state, and Federal response partners, a UC may replace a single organization IC.
 Each of the four primary ICS sections may be further subdivided, as needed.
-In smaller situations, where additional persons are not required, the IC will directly manage all aspects of the incident organization.
-Figure 5-2 is an example of a UC organizational chart for the County.
-Is provides operational flexibility to expand or contract staffing depending on the incident's nature and size.
+In smaller situations, where additional persons are not required, the Incident Commander will directly manage all aspects of the incident organization.